describo/describo.github.io/src/tour.md

         image: "/images/tour/desktop2.png",
     },
     {
-        text: `When the RO Crate file is loaded the root dataset is shown in the middle pane along with a file browser on the left.
+        text: `When a folder is selected, the root dataset is shown in the middle pane along with a file browser on the left.
        In the navigation bar we can see which folder is loaded as well as controls to load a profile and access application settings.
         `,
         image: "/images/tour/desktop3.png",